Are cover letters still relevant?

 How to structure your cover letter

-If there is no contact name on the job description, you have a couple of options.
-You can do a bit of extra research and see if the hiring manager is listed on the company website.
-You could even give the company a call if they’ve provided a contact number.
+If there are no contact details on the application, you can do a bit of research and see if the manager of the department you’re applying to or an HR manager is listed on the company website.
+You could even give the HR department a call if you want to check.

-If you can’t find a name after your extra research there are a couple of general greetings that you can use:
+If you can’t find the information anywhere, there are a couple of general but professional greetings that you can use:

 - Dear Sir/Madam